heroku/node-heroku-client/docs/logDrain.md

 ### `addon:id`

-*Unique identifier of the addon that provides the drain.*
+*unique identifier of the addon that provides the drain.*

 Example | Serialized? | Type
 --- | --- | ---